 The program is made up of teachers, students and parents working together to provide high-quality, affordable childcare to the student-parents and working professionals of Western Washington University.
 The program manager and early childhood specialists who administer this program have many years of education and experience in the field.

-The CDC offers 56 spaces for children ages 2-5.
-Based on their ability and interest, children are subdivided for activities designed to stimulate their development at their level of readiness and need.
-Each group has its own area and staff experienced in early childhood education and development.
-The staff plans a variety of classroom activities including art projects, field trips, story time, cooking experiences and more.
+The CDC offers 59 spaces for children ages 2-5.
+Based on their ability and interest, children participate in activities designed to stimulate their development at their level of readiness and interest.
+Each group has its own classroom and staff experienced in early childhood education and development.
+The staff plans a variety of classroom activities including small group projects, art projects, field trips, story time, cooking experiences and more.

 Who does the Center serve?